-Disclosure: this is NOT a paid review, but I did get a free physical copy of the book from the author.
-All opinions are my own, you know I am a very opinionated lady!
-NONE of the links in this post are affiliate!
+Disclosure: I received a free physical copy of the book from the author.
+All opinions are my own and from the heart!

 Kindness.
 Something that the world needs so desperately right now.